Convert Gerber files to a simulation-ready STEP file with full copper geometry (defeatured) — free tool for EM simulation.

 If the receiver now computes the difference between the two signals, they do not align properly, causing issues with signal integrity.

 To mitigate this issue we have to make sure the signal takes the same amount of time to propagate on both traces.
-This is often called length matching as the two traces are made to have the same physical length.
-This is incorrect however, as we have to match the actual delay.
+This is often called length matching, as the two traces are made to have the same physical length.
+Length is often used as a practical proxy for propagation delay.
+Strictly speaking, however, we must match the actual propagation delay, not just the physical length.

 To avoid this issue, we must match length/delay close to the point where the mismatch occurs.